TimefoldAI/timefold-solver-python/README.md

 @planning_solution
 @dataclass
 class TimeTable:
-    timeslot_list: Annotated[list[Timeslot], ProblemFactCollectionProperty, ValueRangeProvider]
+    timeslots: Annotated[list[Timeslot], ProblemFactCollectionProperty, ValueRangeProvider]
-    room_list: Annotated[list[Room], ProblemFactCollectionProperty, ValueRangeProvider]
+    rooms: Annotated[list[Room], ProblemFactCollectionProperty, ValueRangeProvider]
-    lesson_list: Annotated[list[Lesson], PlanningEntityCollectionProperty]
+    lessons: Annotated[list[Lesson], PlanningEntityCollectionProperty]
     score: Annotated[HardSoftScore, PlanningScore] = field(default=None)
 ```

 - The `ValueRangeProvider` annotation is used to denote a field that contains possible planning values for a `PlanningVariable`.

 - The`ProblemFactCollection` annotation is used to denote a field that contains problem facts.
-This allows these facts to be queried in your constraints
+This allows these facts to be queried in your constraints.

 - The `PlanningEntityCollection` annotation is used to denote a field that contains planning entities.
 The planning variables of these entities will be modified during solving.